-Please note that for the duration of the pandemic, we are employing a number of measures to keep you, our community, safe .
+For the duration of the pandemic, the KSP management team are employing a number of measures to keep you, our community, safe.
 We have a Safety Plan in place which complies with current WA government regulations.
-This includes 1.5m social distancing, increased frequency of cleaning and disinfecting, and a capacity limit of 16 in the Centre and 2 in each cabin.
+This includes 1.5m social distancing, increased frequency of cleaning and disinfecting, and a capacity limit of 16 in the Centre (for groups) and 2 in each cabin.
 Patrons are required to sign in upon entry by scanning the QR code or by signing the paper contact register.
 All KSP staff have completed the AHA hospitality Covid safety course.
 We have sanitising stations in place.

-KSP is still offering complimentary tea and coffee supplies however we now have a BYO mug policy.
+KSP is still offering complimentary tea and coffee supplies.

 The following KSP services are currently unavailable until further notice:

 We ask for your co-operation in preventing the spread of COVID-19 by complying with our following conditions of entry.
 Please do not attend KSP's premises if:

 you are feeling unwell

 you have been overseas in the last 14 days